Dharshan2208/stock-analysis-chatbot/README.md

 # Stock Analysis Chatbot

-This project implements a sophisticated financial analysis chatbot designed to provide comprehensive insights and recommendations for stock tickers or companies.
+This project implements a sophisticated stock analysis chatbot designed to provide comprehensive insights and recommendations for stock tickers or companies.
 Leveraging a suite of specialized tools, the chatbot gathers real-time market data, fundamental company information, recent news, and trend analysis to generate a concise, evidence-based sentiment.

 ## Features